Deferred Loan and Grant Programs

 Learn more about RRDL.

-The State Housing Tax Credit Contribution program is a new way to help finance multifamily and single-family housing that is affordable throughout the state of Minnesota.
-Beginning in 2023, eligible Minnesota taxpayers will be able to contribute to the contribution fund and, in return, receive a state tax credit.
+The State Housing Tax Credit Program and Contribution Fund (SHTC) is a new way to help finance multifamily and single-family housing that is affordable throughout the state of Minnesota.
+Eligible Minnesota taxpayers may contribute to the contribution fund and, in return, receive a state tax credit.
 Learn more about SHTC.

 Workforce Housing Development Program (WHDP)